vpicaveclub/vpicave.club/README.md

 # vpicave.club

 This is the official website for the VPI Cave Club.
-The website was created using [Jekyll](https://jekyllrb.com) and [Bootstrap](https://getbootstrap.com) and can be maintained easily simply by editing markdown files.
 Jekyll was picked for the simplicity of content modification and the seperation of template and content.

 ## Install Dependencies